This page is part of the Christ's College additional application support for prospective students applying from outside the UK.

 (18:00 UK time)

-Deadline for your UCAS application (including your UCAS reference and UCAS personal statement)
+Deadline for your UCAS application (including your UCAS reference, predicted grades for any exams you've not yet taken, and your UCAS personal statement)

 It is very important to understand that 18:00 UK time on 15 October is an absolute deadline.
 That means that we are not able to consider applications received after the deadline under any circumstances - not even if you were only a few seconds late or if you have a good reason for missing the deadline.